ricsanfre/pi-cluster/docs/_docs/monitoring.md

 - kube-controller-manager [ID 12122](https://grafana.com/grafana/dashboards/12122-kubernetes-controller-manager)
 - kube-proxy [ID 12129](https://grafana.com/grafana/dashboards/12129-kubernetes-proxy)

-These Grafana's dashboards need to be modified because promQL queries using job name label (kubelet, apiserver, etc.) that are not used in our configuration.
-In our configuration only one scrapping job ("k3s") is configured to scrape metrics from all K3S components.
+These Grafana's dashboards need to be modified because promQL queries using job name label (kube-scheduler, kube-proxy, apiserver, etc.) that are not used in our configuration.
+In our configuration only one scrapping job ("kubelet") is configured to scrape metrics from all K3S components.

 The following changes need to be applied to json files:

 Replace the following strings:

 - `job=\"apiserver\"`
-- `job=\"kubelet\"`
 - `job=\"kube-proxy\"`
 - `job=\"kube-scheduler\"`
 - `job=\"kube-controller-manager\"`

 by:

-`job=\"k3s\"`
+`job=\"kubelet\"`

 ### Traefik Monitoring